10 tips to managing your money in a recession

 3. If you still haven't, build an emergency fund.

-“One for your business, and one for your expenses”.
-Your emergency fund should be able to fund your expenses for at least six months.
-Prioritize this if you still haven't, and when you have emergency funds for both your business and your personal life can you only focus your finances on investing in potential profit-earners.
+Prioritise this now, if you still haven't (it's not too late), and when you have emergency funds for both your business and your personal life can you only focus your finances on investing in potential future profit-earners.

 4. Focus on surviving.